Existence of approximate Hermitian-Einstein structures on semi-stable bundles: Regularization of sheaves

 Once again consider the short exact sequence over $X$: \be 0\longrightarrow S\xrightarrow{{\phantom {X}}{f}{\phantom {X}}} E\xrightarrow{{\phantom {X}}p{\phantom {X}}} Q\longrightarrow 0,\nonumber \ee with $E$ locally free and $Q$ torsion free.
 Suppose $S$ has rank $s$, $E$ has rank $r$, and $Q$ has rank $q$.
 In section $\ref{setup}$ we defined the singular set $Z$ of $Q$, and off this set we can view this sequence as a short exact sequence of holomorphic vector bundles.
 After choosing coordinates, off of $Z$ we view $f$ as a $r\times s$ matrix of holomorphic functions with full rank.
-Since $Z$ is a subset of codimension $2$ or more, we can extend $f$ over the singular set to get a matrix of holomorphic functions defined on our entire coordinate patch.
-On points in $Z$ the rank of $f$ may drop, and it is exactly this behavior that we need to regularize before we can carry out the analysis in later sections.
+As one approaches $Z$ the rank of $f$ may drop, and it is exactly this behavior that we need to regularize before we can carry out the analysis in later sections.

 Let $Z_k$ be the subset of $Z$ where $rk(f)\leq k$.
-For the smallest such $k$, on $Z_k$ we can choose coordinates so that $f$ can be expressed as \be f=\left(
+For the smallest such $k$, at a point we can choose coordinates so that $f$ can be expressed as \be f=\left(